 How much can I borrow for a mortgage?
-It is easy to get swept up in the emotion and excitement of buying a house, and even though this is the question on most home buyers minds, it is important to remember that a mortgage represents a long-term financial commitment.
-The recent economic troubles experienced by most of the world’s major economies had their origins in the mortgage markets – a phenomenon that was partly caused by people taking out home loans they could barely afford to repay.
+It is easy to get swept up in the emotion and excitement of buying a house.
+Even though this is the question on most homebuyers minds, it is essential to remember that a mortgage represents a long-term financial commitment.
+The recent economic troubles experienced by most of the world’s major economies had their origins in the mortgage markets.
+This phenomenon was partly caused by people taking out home loans they could barely afford to repay.
 By assessing your current financial status and attempting to predict the future, you can ensure that the process of buying a house doesn’t hamper your standard of living for years to come.

 Assess Your Financial Position with a Mortgage Calculator

-Most leading mortgage providers provide a mortgage calculator and also online budgeting tools which are designed to give people an idea of what they can afford.
-You will need to input your essential monthly outgoings and the sources of your income – this information will be used to ascertain the sort of house prices that are within your reach.
+Most leading mortgage providers provide a mortgage calculator and online budgeting tools designed to give people an idea of what they can afford.
+You will need to input your essential monthly outgoings and your income sources to ascertain the house prices within your reach.

 Include the Costs of Moving in Your Calculations

-As well as the expense of a new mortgage, moving house involves a lot of expenditure that must be budgeted for.
-You may have to find property to rent if your own sale completes before your purchase, and this could represent a significant expense you hadn’t initially accounted for.
-Conveyancing fees, mortgage arrangement fees and the cost of hiring a removals company will combine to create a significant upfront financial commitment, so using a moving house cost calculator and researching extra cost and setting the necessary funds aside is a very important part of the process.
+As well as the expense of a new mortgage, moving house involves a lot of expenditure.
+For example, you may have to find a property to rent if your sale completes before your purchase, representing a significant expense you hadn’t initially taken into account.
+Additional fees may be incurred, such as for conveyancing, the mortgage and removals.
+These are a substantial upfront commitment.
+So using a moving house cost calculator, researching the extra expense, and setting aside the necessary funds, is an essential part of the process.

 Assess the Costs of Running Your New Home

-The majority of home purchases will result in higher costs of living, so a little research when you’re trying to find a property for sale will be good preparation.
+Most home purchases will result in higher living costs, so a bit of research when you’re trying to find a property for sale will be good preparation.
 You can ask estate agents for a breakdown of utility costs, or speaking directly with the vendor may also be a possibility.
-If you’re upgrading to a larger, more expensive property, local council tax is likely to be higher.
-You must also consider the extra costs of heating and power a larger property.
+If you’re upgrading to a larger, more expensive property, local council tax is likely higher.
+It would help if you also considered the extra costs of heating and power a larger property.

-It is always a good idea to seek a few insurance quotes on houses for sale before making offers.
-The cost of insurance can vary greatly, depending on the risk of flood, the value of the property, local crime rates and a myriad of factors that could be out of your control.
+It is always good to seek a few insurance quotes on houses for sale before making offers.
+The cost of insurance can vary greatly, depending on the risk of flood, the property’s value, local crime rates, and many factors that could be out of your control.

 Look to the Future When Planning a Mortgage

-Most mortgages were taken out over a period of 25 or 30 years, and that represents at least half of the average person’s working life.
-What you might think is affordable now, could become a crippling debt at some point in the future.
-So reflect on how much can you borrow for a mortgage as often unexpected costs and expenses can arise at any time, so borrowing up to the hilt might not always be a good idea.
+Most homebuyers took mortgages out for 25 or 30 years, and that represents at least half of the average person’s working life.
+What you might think is affordable now could become a crippling debt in the future.
+Reflect on how much you can borrow for a mortgage as unexpected costs and expenses can arise at any time, so borrowing up to the hilt might not always be a good idea.
 Mortgage rates could increase unexpectedly, and that could significantly increase your monthly payments.
 You may lose your job, or you might become ill for a prolonged period.